-The MFC offers a variety of services, programs and resources to private forest landowners of relatively small acreages.
-Landowners with large tracts of forestland are routinely referred to private consulting foresters.
 Most technical assistance and forestry advice is free to the landowner.
 Direct services are available for a fee.
-Prices and available services may vary by job type and area.
+Prices and types of service may vary on an individual job basis.
 Some of these services may be obtained from private vendors.
-The MFC also helps private landowners enroll in state and federal cost-share programs to offset the expense of certain forestry practices.
-Contact your local MFC office for more information about available services.
+Contact your local Mississippi Forestry Commission Region Office for requested services.l MFC office for more information about available services.